someweirdhuman/awesome_wotlk/docs/api_reference.md

 If set to **0** it uses the original 3.3.5 behavior (no projection limits). <br>
 If set to **1** Enables the backported modern/classic-style projection.
 This restricts projection to within the spell’s maximum range and automatically snaps the effect/texture to the max range if you try to cast beyond it.

+## spellProjectionMaxRange`CVar`
+Arguments: **range**`number`

+Default: **20**

+Sets how far beyond the spell’s actual range the ground targeting cursor is allowed to project. <br>
+Set to 0 to uncap.
+Any positive value allows projection up to that distance beyond the max range; beyond this, the projection disappears.

+## spellProjectionHorizontalBias`CVar`
+Arguments: **bias**`number`

+Default: **1.5**

+Controls how much the ground targeting visual is offset horizontally toward the cursor when it's outside the spell’s max range.
+Set to 0 to disable.
+Higher values increase the amount of horizontal shift.

 # Unit

 ## UnitIsControlled`API`